Note Scripts

 struct MyNote {

-target_account_id: AccountId, // Deserialized from note inputs
+target_account_id: AccountId, // Deserialized from note storage

 }